xhf-F/cocoa_des_y3/README.md

 Notice that the module's name, shown in the snippet `PYBIND11_MODULE(cosmolike_des_y3_interface, m)`, follows the mandatory naming convention for the dynamical library file (cosmolike_des_y3_interface.so).
 The python file with the bootstrap snippet is also named following this rule.

-Finally, we've added the following flags, which do not need to be modified for different projects, in [MakefileCosmolike](https://github.com/CosmoLike/cocoa_des_y3/blob/main/interface/MakefileCosmolike)
+Third, we've added the following flags, which do not need to be modified for different projects, in [MakefileCosmolike](https://github.com/CosmoLike/cocoa_des_y3/blob/main/interface/MakefileCosmolike)

 	# LINK PYBIND LIBRARY
 	PYBIND := 1